MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 At First we prepared our data

 ```
-#remove all rows of the datacorpus whitout content
+import gensim
+import pandas as pd

+df = pd.read_csv('Path-to-your-data.csv')

-removed = df.dropna(subset=['content'])
+removed = df.dropna(subset=['content'])  # remove all Rows whitout content

-# Preprocess the data for the Word2Vec training.
-It tokenizes all the words and sets them to lower case.
+# Preprocessing of the data for Word2Vec training.
+All words are split into tokens and set in lowercase.
 content = removed.content.apply(gensim.utils.simple_preprocess)

-#This outputs following structure.
-From every sentence a list is generated.
-Each word is saved seperately as a token.
-Also the punktuation and unnecessary words like 'a' have been removed, as they are not important for the vord2vec model.
+# This results in the following structure.
+A list is generated from each record.
+Each word is stored separately as a token.
+Also the punctuation and unnecessary words like 'a' were removed.
-['my', 'germination', 'process', 'is', 'so', 'far', 'so', 'good', 'next', 'step', 'is', 'to', 'transplant', 'into', 'soil']
+#['my', 'germination', 'process', 'is', 'so', 'far', 'so', 'good', 'next', 'step', 'is', 'to', 'transplant', 'into', 'soil']

 ```